Abkhaz Submitted Surnames

 meaning "stone" or алашара (ālāšārā)

 of unknown meaning.
-During the reign of Stalin, the original Abkhaz spelling, Kuartaa, was changed to the Mingrelian variant.
+During the reign of Stalin, the Abkhaz began adopting the Mingrelian spelling.

 ; the Abkhaz name was replaced by the Mingrelian spelling during the era of Joseph Stalin.
 It is most likely derived from Abkhaz икуцны иааз (ikutsny iaaz)